AdobeDocs/campaign-learn.en/help/overview.md

 ---
 # Adobe Campaign V8 Tutorials - Overview

-Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross channel execution.
+Adobe Campaign provides a platform for designing cross-channel customer experiences and provides an environment for visual campaign orchestration, real time interaction management, and cross-channel execution.
 This user guide contains videos and tutorials on the many features and capabilities of Adobe Campaign V8.

 >[!INFO]
 > Do you have questions?
 Would you like to share your experience or exchange thoughts with your peers?
 Or, do you have feedback on the learning content for the Adobe team?
 Join the conversation in the [Adobe Campaign learning community thread](https://experienceleaguecommunities.adobe.com:443/t5/adobe-campaign-classic/join-the-discussion-on-adobe-campaign-learning/td-p/419096)!

 >[!NOTE]
 > Campaign v8 is currently only available as a Managed Cloud Service, and cannot be deployed on an on-premise or hybrid environments.
-Migration from an existing Campaign Classic v7 environment is not yet available.
+Automated migration from an existing Campaign Classic v7 environment is not yet available.
+>
->Please see the [Classic v7 to V8 product documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/start/capability-matrix.html) for more information about the differences of the two versions.
-Also see the [Campaign Classic V7 tutorials](https://experienceleague.adobe.com/docs/campaign-classic-learn/tutorials/overview.html) section for how to videos.
+>Please see the [product documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/v7-to-v8.html) for more information about the transition from Classic v7 to V8.

 ## What's New